 Local grid, utilities, climate and procurement.

 Birmingham is the UK's second-largest city and is supplied by National Grid Electricity Distribution (formerly Western Power Distribution) on a 11/33 kV MV grid stepped down from 132/275 kV transmission.
 Demand is shaped by the HS2 Curzon Street terminus and Birmingham Interchange substations, the Big City Plan central-business-district redevelopment, the JLR Solihull plant transformation to BEV production, and a substantial industrial-estate renewal programme across the West Midlands.
 Specifications follow ENATS 35-1 for distribution and BS EN 50588-1 (Tier 2) for medium power transformers, with growing specification of fluid-immersed amorphous-core variants for low-loss compliance.
 Tender hints: NGED operates the RIIO-ED2 framework with multi-year volume commitments and a strong preference for type-tested units holding ENA TS 35-1 conformity.
-Sura Power (ETS's UK channel partner) holds NGED vendor approval and runs Birmingham-area tenders.
+ETS holds NGED vendor approval and runs Birmingham-area tenders.

 Other markets in England